 Each year, one question drives the bulk of Congress’s work: how to spend taxpayer dollars.
-The failure of Congress to agree on this task is what nearly led to a government shutdown this spring.
-Understanding the basic budget and spending process can help you understand what led to this breakdown.
+The failure of Congress and the administration to agree on this task is what led to a government shutdown in late 2018.
+Understanding the basic budget and spending process is critical to understanding what led to this breakdown.

 How does Congress make decisions on spending?